-If you believe in Jesus as your Savior, the Bible says God will no longer see you as a sinner but as His righteous child (2 Corinthians 5:21); and you will enjoy a home with Him for all of eternity (John 14:1-3).
+If you believe in Jesus as your Savior, the Bible says God will no longer see you as a sinner but as His righteous child (2 Cor.
+5:21); and you will enjoy a home with Him for all of eternity (Jn.
+14:1-3).

 Now that you know who He is, will you believe in Jesus today?

-If you can’t answer this question confidently and would like to discuss the claims and work of Jesus Christ with someone, please contact Steve Herzig at 800-257-7843 (Mon-Fri, 8:30 – 5:00 Eastern Time) or fill out the form below.
+If you would like to discuss what you’ve just read about the claims and work of Jesus Christ, please fill out the form below.

 We kindly ask that you do not fill out this form for anyone but yourself.